ElPiloto/sidekick.nvim/README.md

 nmap <F8> :call SideKickNoReload()<CR>

 let g:sidekick_update_on_buf_write = 1
+" List of which definition types to display:
-let g:sidekick_printable_def_types = ['function', 'class', 'type', 'module', 'parameter', 'method', 'field'] let g:sidekick_def_type_icons = {
+" Example: 'function' tells sidekick to display any node found in a ts 'locals' query " that is captured in `queries/$LANG/locals.scm` as '@definition.function'. let g:sidekick_printable_def_types = ['function', 'class', 'type', 'module', 'parameter', 'method', 'field'] " Mapping from definition type to the icon displayed for that type in the outline window. let g:sidekick_def_type_icons = {
 \    'class': "\uf0e8",
 \    'type': "\uf0e8",